The Navigation block is a reliable way to find your way around Moodle.

 Use the News Forum for announcements.

-Only the instructor can post to the News Forum for a course, and when they do an email is automatically sent to everyone enrolled in the course.
+Only the instructor can post to the News Forum for a course, and when they do an email copy of that post is automatically sent to everyone enrolled in the course.

 Moodle sends email notices when course members are "subscribed" to an activity.

 You can have Moodle send email notices to you or your students when forum posts are made, Assignments submitted, grades posted, etc. Individuals can control some aspects of subscription from individual activities and in their My profile settings.